 After looking into the matter, Inyo County Superior Judge McMurray deemed that the purchase fee was indeed valid although he limited lot purchases to three per buyer.
 When the plots finally became available, scores of people mobbed the Inyo County Clerk’s office and filed on the remaining 254 lots.
 Speculators purchased the majority of the properties and today many lots remain empty.

-While honing his artistic skills Brannigan continued labor at a variety of jobs throughout the area to support his family.
-He spent four years at the local Anaconda Mine before he was hired by Inyo County where he worked as a park ranger for 18 years.
+While honing his artistic skills Brannigan continued to labor at a variety of jobs throughout the area to support his family.
+He spent four years at the local Anaconda Mine before he was hired by Inyo County where he worked as a park ranger for eighteen years.
 He then retired with a pension.

 Visitors are welcome in Darwin, but please respect the privacy and property of the residents.
 There is NO gas, food or lodging.
 The old Anaconda Mine owned by Project Darwin is currently inactive and off-limits so heed warning signs and do not trespass.
 The author graciously thanks the residents of Darwin for sharing their stories and Jon Klusmire of the Eastern California Museum in Independence, CA for providing the early photographs of Darwin from their collection.
 This article is co-published with KCET Artbound.
 Visit Artbound’s Mojave Project page here.

-Palazzo.
-15. Note that three devastating fires swept through Darwin in 1879, 1917 and 1918.
+Palazzo, Darwin, California, 15.
+Note that three devastating fires swept through Darwin in 1879, 1917 and 1918.
 One of the few original 1870s buildings said to survive is the old schoolhouse located directly across from the old post office.

-Unrau, Harlan D. Death Valley: A history of the lands added to the Death Valley National Monument by the California Desert Protection Act of 1994 (Special Study History).
-U.S. Dept. of the Interior.
-National Park Service.
-September 1997.
-63.
+Harlan D. Unrau, Death Valley: A history of the lands added to the Death Valley National Monument by the California Desert Protection Act of 1994 (Special Study History), U.S. Dept. of the Interior, National Park Service, September 1997, 63.